Chances are, you’ve seen the YouTube videos of Huskies yapping and howling- even sounding like they’re speaking words

 In today’s world of dog breeds, we’ve got dogs of all shapes and sizes.
 These breeds are not derived from pack dogs but share ancestry elsewhere.
 Some can date back thousands of years.

 Some other dog breeds that could have once been directly related to pack-type dogs have long since had those instincts and tendencies bred out of them.

 These breeds might bark but don’t tend to make the howls or any other noises you’d find your Husky making.

 Pack dogs rely on several different means of communicating with their pack.
-The most universal means would be through the vocal cords (this is something that I think all of us can understand).
+The universal means would be through the vocal cords (this is something that I think all of us can understand).

 Can Huskies Imitate Human Words?

 Stunningly, yes, they can!
 However, the word imitate is important to emphasize.
 You’re not about to sit down and have a back-and-forth conversation with your Husky or any other dog.

 MUST READ: Siberian Husky tells his owner ‘I love you’ will completely melt your heart.

 We typically associate this behavior with a variety of birds.
 Mimicking different words that they hear often, but not necessarily knowing anything they’re saying.

 Some Huskies try to imitate their owners, choosing words that fall within their vocal range to attempt.
-Typically, short, one-syllable words that come easily with a wine or a moan.
+Short, one-syllable words come easily with a wine or a moan.

 There are two camps of people when it comes to hearing a dog speak a human word.
 One camp thinks it’s incredibly cute and special.
 The other camp finds it creepy, as the dog’s voice saying a human word can be downright disturbing sounding.

 Vocalization vs. Throwing Tantrums

-As we’ve touched upon, These Russian dog breeds use vocalizations to communicate with their pack, or in the home, their humans.
+As we’ve touched upon, These Russian dogs use vocalizations to communicate with their pack or, in the home, their humans.
 Sometimes, those messages aren’t playful, mimicking, or anything lighthearted.